SteffenSenchyna/syslog/README.md

 # Syslog Server
 This Python script implements a simple Syslog server that listens to incoming Syslog messages on port 514 and logs them to a MongoDB database.
 In addition, the script sends a notification to a Discord channel for Syslog messages with a severity level of 0-3 (Emergency, Alert, Critical, and Error).
+This server is part of a larger project, which includes several microservices and other components that collectively provide tools to manage on-premise networking devices.
+The view the cluster architecture and the CI/CD pipeline for deployment, refer to the [Cluster Manifest Repository](https://github.com/SteffenSenchyna/cluster-chart).

 ## Prerequisites
 * Python 3.7 or later